benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 ----------------------

 We are using the Wikipedia Maths dataset in this case study.
-We will train a recurrent graph neural network to predict the daiy views on Wikipedia pages using a recurrent graph convolutional network.
+We will train a recurrent graph neural network to predict the daily views on Wikipedia pages using a recurrent graph convolutional network.
 First, we will load the dataset and use 14 lagged traffic variables.
 Next, we create an appropriate spatio-temporal split using 50% of days for training of the model.

 .. code-block:: python